my-devices/gateway/README.md

 ## Running the Gateway

-Edit the configuration file [rmgateway.properties](rmgateway.properties) and change the default macchina.io REMOTE domain.
+Review the configuration file [rmgateway.properties](rmgateway.properties) and make some changes to the configuration if desired.

+The most important setting is `webtunnel.domain`, which specifies the default domain any devices created through the web user interface will be assigned to.
+This can be left at the default (`00000000-0000-0000-0000-000000000000`).
+In this case, the default domain of the logged-in user will be used.
+The default domain UUID can be overridden when creating a device.

-Change the value of the `webtunnel.domain` property to the domain UUID of your macchina.io REMOTE server account.
+The value of the `webtunnel.domain` property can also be set to a specific value.
+In this case, when a user logs in, the Gateway will verify that the user has access to that specific domain, and deny login if not.

 Optionally, you can also change other configuration properties, such as the port of the internal web server (defaults to 8080).